 Eleven of the members are elected directly by the electorate in the parishes and wards that pay the precept.
 17 are nominated by local authorities and one is nominated by the Church Commissioners

-The Board meets at least four times a year, to consider the reports presented by its committees and officers, to set policies and strategic aims of the organisation and to address questions from the public.
+The Board meets at least five times a year, to consider the reports presented by its committees and officers, to set policies and strategic aims of the organisation and to address questions from the public.

 The Board employs a team of staff under the management of the Chief Executive Officer and they undertake the day to day practical work.
 Staff are divided into four main teams - Administration, Conservation, Field Staff and the Wardens.